Ultimate Guide to Food Tours Marrakech for Authentic Cuisine

 What to Wear and Bring

-For Marrakech food experiences, wear comfortable walking shoes for navigating uneven medina streets.
-Dress modestly to respect local customs – cover your shoulders and knees.
+For Marrakech food experiences, wear comfortable walking shoes for navigating uneven medina streets — sandals and heels are a recipe for twisted ankles on centuries-old cobblestones.
+Dress modestly to respect local customs by covering your shoulders and knees.
+You can learn more in our guide on Moroccan etiquette.

 Bring a water bottle (though many tours provide water), sun protection (hat, sunscreen), and a small crossbody bag for essentials.
-Markets can be crowded, so it’s best to carry minimal belongings.
+Markets can be crowded, so it’s best to carry minimal belongings and keep valuables secure.

 Most importantly, bring your appetite!
-Skip breakfast before morning tours or lunch before evening tours to fully enjoy all the tastings.
+Skip breakfast before morning tours or lunch before evening tours to fully enjoy all the tastings on your food tour in Marrakech.

 Dietary Restrictions and Accommodations